jedlimke/mnhsfl.org/README.md

    ```
 3. Visit [http://localhost:4000](http://localhost:4000) in your browser.

-This uses Jekyll with the Minima v2.5.0 theme.
-Internal files like `README.md` and `notes.md` are excluded from the site build.
+This uses Jekyll with the Minima v2.5.0 theme as a base.

-For style changes, edit `assets/css/main.scss`.
+For style changes, edit `_sass/custom.scss`. `assets/main.scss` is necessary for Jekyll & Minima to find our `custom.scss` file but nothing else.

 # *NOTES FOR JED:*